rulercosta/GraphApp/README.md

 On some Linux workstations, you will need to install the Tkinter windowing package, system-wide using your built-in package manager.

-On Arch Linux and Arch derivates
+On Arch Linux and Arch derivatives

     sudo pacman -Syu tk